Updated for 2020

 This is great option for essentially commercial grade flooring at a value price as COREtec Galaxy planks cost around at $4.69 per square foot.

-This is COREtec’s most recent flooring product to reach the market (launched in 2019), and features – as you might guess – extremely beautiful and realistic wood look planks with a brand new construction method: the COREtec mineral core.
+Thes COREtec products were launched in 2019 and feature – as you might guess – extremely beautiful and realistic wood look planks or stone look tiles with a brand new construction method: the COREtec mineral core.

 Like the polymer core that other COREtec products have, the mineral core is 100% waterproof, so that they can be installed in any environment including in the basement and the bathroom without any fear of buckling or warping over time.

-The collection currently comes in 16 different wood look designs (oak and hickory) in a range of colors including deep browns, grays, tans and creams.
+The collections currently come in 14 different wood look designs (oak and hickory) in a range of colors including deep browns, grays, tans and creams; and some 26 different stone designs including, somewhat oddly, a couple of designs that look more like distressed wood (perhaps they are meant to be fossilized?).

 To finish off your COREtec flooring project there is also a good range of moldings to match each style of floor.
 The moldings are 94” long and are available in Quarter Round, T-Mold, Reducer, Baby Threshold, Stair Cap and Stair Nose.

-The recommended retail price for the USFloors COREtec flooring is as described above, depending on the collection between $4.69 and $8.49 but we have seen it for sale at a number of different retailers priced between $3.80 and $7.99 so it is worth taking the time to shop around for the best prices.
+The recommended retail price for the USFloors COREtec flooring is as described above, depending on the collection between $4.69 and $9.79 but we have seen some options for sale at a number of different retailers priced between $3.80 and $8.59 so it is worth taking the time to shop around for the best prices.

 COREtec Plus floors are just one example of a new breed of luxury vinyl flooring that falls under the generic name of rigid core flooring.
 There are many other rigid core products competing for your attention and below is a table showing how COREtec Plus prices compare to other leading brands.